 1. Start taking a great B Complex.

 One of the key sets of nutrients depleted by oral contraceptives is the B Complex of vitamins, especially B2, B6, B9 and B12.
 I’ve written many times about how important these vitamins are for our overall AND reproductive health.
 You can read about that here, here and here.
-I recommend Thorne Research Basic B Complex, or at least a B Complex that has the Methylated B vitamins in it.
+I recommend Seeking Health B Complex Plus, or at least a B Complex that has the Methylated B vitamins in it.
 This is a good place to start, although if you have an MTHFR gene mutation you might need to further explore what type of B vitamins are right for you.

 2. Include these trace minerals in your diet and supplementation.